Fourier levels and almost sure bounds on higher-order derivatives in first-passage percolation: Essential and influential edges

-The edge $j$ is called {\em influential} if the event $A_j$ occurred, and {\em very influential} if $\hat A_j$ occurred.
-The edge $j$ is called {\em essential} if each geodesics passes through $j$, and {\em semi-essential} if at least one geodesic passes through $j$.
+The edge $j$ is called {\em essential} if each geodesic passes through $j$, and {\em semi-essential} if at least one geodesic passes through $j$.
 We will denote by $E_j$ the event that the edge $j$ is essential and by $\hat E_j$ the event that the edge $j$ is semi-essential.

 \begin{proposition} The events $E_j$, $A_j$, $\hat E_j$, and $\hat A_j$ satisfy

 \end{proposition}

 \begin{proposition} The following two propositions hold for every $\omega\in\Omega$. \begin{enumerate} \item[(a)] If $\sigma_j^a(\omega)\in E_j^C$, then $f(\sigma_j^b(\omega))=f(\sigma_j^a(\omega))$; \item[(b)] If $\sigma_j^b(\omega)\in \hat E_j$, then $f(\sigma_j^b(\omega))=f(\sigma_j^a(\omega))+(b-a)$. \end{enumerate} \end{proposition}